GLOSSO · THE BLOCKER THAT TEACHES

 How much does Glosso cost?

-Glosso starts with a 7-day free trial with full access to the screen-time reduction features — app blocking, daily sessions, progress tracking, 9 languages.
-After 7 days, you keep it with one of three plans: €7.99/month, €34.99/year, or €99.99 lifetime.
+Glosso is free on iOS, with full access to the screen-time reduction features — app blocking, daily sessions, progress tracking, 9 languages.
+A paid plan may come later, but there's nothing to pay right now.
 No ads, no data tracking.

 What if I need to urgently access a blocked app?